 Why I don’t want to become a digital nomad

 I have a full-time job, two super active teenagers, and a husband, and I just finished my three year Masters while I was working full time.
-And for the past three years, I went to five new countries, seventeen new cities and at least 10 places I have been to before.
+And for the past three years, I went to five new countries, seventeen new cities and at least ten places I have been to before.
 So you don’t have to quit what you do (unless you don’t like what you do) to be able to see new and old places.
 I love to write and photograph and would love to show the beautiful things of this world as I have experienced them to all of you.
-But as much as I love traveling I have come to the point in my life where I also love having a home base.
+But as much as I love traveling, I have come to the point in my life where I also like having a home base.
 The feeling of coming home after a trip is one of the best.

 I want the freedom to do what I like from a home base – and opportunity to take extra time off to go on trips.
 I don’t want to travel full-time.
 I want to see as many places as possible and get the grasp of as many cultures as possible.
 But I also want stability and security of a home base and steady job, whether it is an office job or an online business.
 I like working with people and need a routine of getting out of the house, at least for a few days a week.
-If I find the way to work remotely I would still have the need to meet other people.
+If I find the way to work remotely, I would still need to meet other people.
 I know that I am at my most creative when I work in a team.

 Find out your strengths and weaknesses and work around those.
-Define your vision, set your goals and go do it!
+Define your vision, set your goals and do it!

 Here is how you can spend less booking your trips

-Usually we bring the teens on trips with us but unfortunately, they are considered as adults by the airlines and hotels… A family of four adults taking trips as often as we do is expensive.
+Usually we bring the teens on trips with us, but unfortunately, they are considered as adults by the airlines and hotels… A family of four adults taking trips as often as we do is expensive.
 So as a tip and inspiration for especially cheap destinations I always check Tim’s blog.

 Flights and accommodation

-We have never used Airbnb, but I have heard many nice things about it, so we will give it a try sometime soon.
-Airbnb is supposed to be cheaper than hotels.
+We have never used Airbnb, but I have heard both good and bad things about it.
+Airbnb is supposed to be cheaper than hotels, and after I read Kayla’s article on the reasons to use Airbnb I was convinced to try it.
+You can read her post here.
 We don’t stay at hostels, so can’t give you any recommendations on that.
-I give an honest description of accommodations we stayed in on our trips here.
+I provide an honest description of accommodations we stayed in on our trips here.
 My reviews are not paid by hotels and based solely on my own experiences.
 You can check my destinations here.

-Before I started this blog I had an Instagram account which had about 4k followers.
-So prior our road trip to France I got in touch with some hotels and asked for a deal – cheaper (or free stay – yet to get) stay for an honest post on my IG about our stay in return.
+Before I started this blog, I had an Instagram account which had about 4k followers.
+So prior our road trip to France I got in touch with some hotels and asked for a deal – cheaper (or free stay – yet to get) stay for an honest post on my IG about our visit in return.
 And you know what?
 It worked.
 You can read about the hotel and our stay here.

 I don’t want to be defined as either traveler, tourist, digital nomad or whatever because I do my own thing that could be a mix of whatever I want.
 And you should do the same – do your own thing!
 It doesn’t matter if it is quitting your desk job, moving abroad, getting new skills or taking short trips whenever you can.
-The most important thing is that you find something you really believe in and set your mind to it.
+The most important thing is that you find something you believe in and set your mind to it.
 You will never know how far you can go unless you try.
-Whenever I feel overwhelmed with all the millennial showing their “dream life” – I read Patti’s blog Luggage and Lipstick and it makes me feel much better.
+Whenever I feel overwhelmed with all the millennials showing their “dream life” – I read Patti’s blog Luggage and Lipstick, and it makes me feel much better.

-Anyway, you know how they say – “Reach for the stars and you may hit the moon”!
+Anyway, you know how they say – “Reach for the stars, and you may hit the moon”!
 And THAT wouldn’t be so bad.